Peter Dovbush

 The book could be used as the text for a graduate research seminar.
 It would also be useful reading for established researchers and for budding complex analysts.

-Normal families and normal functions in Cn\mathbf{C}^{n}
+Normal families and normal functions in Cn\mathbb{C}^{n}

 (joint work with S.G.Krantz)